Florida Gulf Coast University

 Groundwater in Florida is especially critical, serving as the primary source of drinking water for nearly 90% of the state’s population.
 The state relies heavily on the Floridan Aquifer, one of the most productive in the world, which supplies water not only for Florida but also for parts of Georgia, Alabama, and South Carolina.
 This aquifer supports significant agricultural and industrial activities, with its porous limestone formations.
 Groundwater in Florida also sustains the state’s unique ecosystems, including springs, rivers, and wetlands that are home to diverse flora and fauna.
 The interaction between groundwater and surface water is vital for maintaining the health of these ecosystems and protecting against saltwater intrusion in coastal areas.
 However, Florida’s groundwater faces numerous challenges, including contamination from agricultural runoff, over-extraction, and the impacts of climate change and rising sea levels.
 Effective groundwater management and conservation are essential for ensuring sustainable water resources for the state’s growing population and economy, as well as for preserving its natural environments for future generations.

 This course serves as an introduction to groundwater hydrology, covering elements of the hydrologic cycle and various topics related to groundwater availability.
 Key topics include aquifer properties, principles of groundwater flow and solute transport, and groundwater pumping.
 The course also briefly introduces soil moisture and groundwater recharge, surface water-groundwater interaction, and natural environments of groundwater occurrence.
 Applied groundwater modeling is included.
 This course is valuable not only for students pursuing a career in groundwater hydrology, but also for those interested in environmental and water resources management.
-It is a prerequisite for courses in contaminant hydrogeology, groundwater modeling, environmental geophysics, and integrated water resources management.
+It is a prerequisite for courses in contaminant transport, groundwater modeling, environmental geophysics, and integrated water resources management.

 By the end of this course, students will be able to: